LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 This way your program won't hang there waiting, and you can return an error.
 Regex should also have a timeout depending on the regex.
 There are some "evil regex" patterns that can act as a Denial of Service.
-This wikipedia article explains about it (Wikipedia ReDoS)[https://en.wikipedia.org/wiki/ReDoS]
+This Wikipedia article explains about it (Wikipedia ReDoS)[https://en.wikipedia.org/wiki/ReDoS]

 ### 3. Do not use dynamic memory after initialization